translate/pootle/docs/server/web.rst

     <VirtualHost *:80>
         # Domain for the Pootle server.
 Use 'localhost' for local deployments.
         ServerName my-pootle.example.com

+        # Set the 'POOTLE_SETTINGS' environment variable pointing at your custom
+        # Pootle settings file.
+        #
+        # If you don't know which settings to include in this file you can use
+        # the file '90-local.conf.sample' as a starting point.
+This file can be
+        # found at '/var/www/pootle/env/lib/python2.7/site-packages/pootle/settings/'.
+        #
+        # Another way to specify your custom settings is to comment this
+        # directive and add a new '90-local.conf' file (by copying the file
+        # '90-local.conf.sample' and changing the desired settings) in
+        # '/var/www/pootle/env/lib/python2.7/site-packages/pootle/settings/'
+        # (default location for a pip-installed Pootle, having Python 2.7).
+        #
+        # This might require enabling the 'env' module.
+        SetEnv POOTLE_SETTINGS /var/www/pootle/your_custom_settings.conf

         # The following two optional lines enable the "daemon mode" which
         # limits the number of processes and therefore also keeps memory use